 Mild kidney disease often goes unnoticed.
-However, repeated occurrences can lead to chronic kidney disease (see Kidney and Urinary Tract Disorders of Horses: Chronic Kidney Disease and Kidney Failure).
+However, repeated occurrences can lead to chronic kidney disease (see above).
 It is important to determine whether the kidney disease is acute or chronic, as well as the cause of the disease.
 This information will help your veterinarian determine the most appropriate treatment.

-The glomerulus is one of the structures that are essential for kidney function (see Kidney and Urinary Tract Disorders of Dogs: The glomeruli help filter blood.).
+The glomerulus is one of the structures that are essential for kidney function (see figure).
 It is made up of special blood vessels that help filter blood.
-Each kidney contains hundreds of thousands of these structures, or glomeruli.
+Each kidney contains hundreds of thousands of these structures, called glomeruli.
 Glomerular disease sometimes causes kidney disease.

 Glomerular disease can occur due to the effects of high blood pressure, hyperadrenocorticism (an excess of cortisol), or amyloidosis (a disorder in which abnormally folded protein is deposited in the glomeruli).
 Some glomerular disease is immune-mediated, that is, caused by the horse’s immune system attacking parts of its own body.